satellite-image-deep-learning/datasets/README.md

 * Large datasets may come in HDF5 format, can view with -> https://www.hdfgroup.org/downloads/hdfview/
 * Climate data is often in netcdf format, which can be opened using xarray
 * [TileDB](https://tiledb.com/) -> a 'Universal Data Engine' to store, analyze and share any data (beyond tables), with any API or tool (beyond SQL) at planet-scale (beyond clusters), open source and managed options.
-* [BigVector database](https://deepai.org/bigvector) -> A fully-managed, highly-scalable, and cost-effective database for vectors.
-Vectorize structured data or orbital imagery and discover new insights
 * Read about [Serverless PostGIS on AWS Aurora](https://blog.addresscloud.com/serverless-postgis/)
 * [Hub](https://github.com/activeloopai/Hub) -> The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Read [Faster Machine Learning Using Hub by Activeloop: A code walkthrough of using the hub package for satellite imagery](https://towardsdatascience.com/faster-machine-learning-using-hub-by-activeloop-4ffb3420c005)
 * [A Comparison of Spatial Functions: PostGIS, Athena, PrestoDB, BigQuery vs RedShift](https://ual.sg/post/2020/07/03/a-comparison-of-spatial-functions-postgis-athena-prestodb-bigquery-vs-redshift/)